 When we first started travelling in Europe many countries accepted Terence’s driver’s license from the United Arab Emirates, where we lived for many years.
 But then he started getting asked for his International Drivers License, which he didn’t have at the time.
 Some countries require both, so one of our best tips for driving in Europe is to take both.

 Outside of the busy high season period, one of our tips for driving in Europe is to book your rental cars at the last minute for the best deals.
 There are just so many hire car companies these days, that it’s easy to grab a bargain.
 However, summer is another story.
 Some major European tourist destinations simply run out of rental cars during the peak period of the busy summer season.
-Trust us on this: we’ve struggled to find vehicles a few times over the years because we left it too late to book a car rental.
-Book vehicles well ahead for Europe’s summer.
+Trust us on this: we’ve struggled to find vehicles a few times over the years because we left it too late to book a car rental, so do book rental cars well ahead of Europe’s summer.

 Check Car Rental Opening Hours Before Booking

 I’ll never forget the time we booked (and paid for!) a rental car for pick-up and drop-off on weekends in Cyprus, thinking – silly me – that because the website had allowed us to make bookings on those dates that the offices would be open.
 They weren’t.
 And we wasted a great deal of time on communications making complaints and special arrangements to pick up and drop off the vehicle.